mobxjs/mobx/docs/refguide/extending.md

     currentDateTime

     constructor() {
-        // creates an atom to interact with the MobX core algorithm this.atom = createAtom(
+        // Creates an atom to interact with the MobX core algorithm. this.atom = createAtom(
+            // 1st parameter:
-            // first param: a name for this atom, for debugging purposes "Clock",
+            // - Atom's name, for debugging purposes.
+            "Clock",
+            // 2nd (optional) parameter:
-            // second (optional) parameter: callback for when this atom transitions from unobserved to observed.
+            // - Callback for when this atom transitions
+            //   from unobserved to observed.
             () => this.startTicking(),
+            // 3rd (optional) parameter:
-            // third (optional) parameter: callback for when this atom transitions from observed to unobserved
+            // - Callback for when this atom transitions
+            //   from observed to unobserved.
+            () => this.stopTicking()
-            // note that the same atom transitions multiple times between these two states () => this.stopTicking()
+            // The same atom transitions between these two states multiple times.
         )
     }

     getTime() {
-        // let MobX know this observable data source has been used
+        // Let MobX know this observable data source has been used. reportObserved
-        // reportObserved will return true if the atom is currently being observed
+        // will return true if the atom is currently being observed by some
-        // by some reaction.
+        // reaction.
+        //
-        // reportObserved will also trigger the onBecomeObserved event handler (startTicking) if needed if (this.atom.reportObserved()) {
+        // If needed, it will also trigger the startTicking onBecomeObserved
+        // event handler.
+        if (this.atom.reportObserved()) {
             return this.currentDateTime
         } else {
-            // apparently getTime was called but not while a reaction is running.
+            // getTime was called but not while a reaction was running, hence
-            // So, nobody depends on this value, hence the onBecomeObserved handler (startTicking) won't be fired
+            // nobody depends on this value, and the startTicking onBecomeObserved
+            // handler won't be fired.
+            //
-            // Depending on the nature of your atom
-            // it might behave differently in such circumstances
+            // Depending on the nature of your atom it might behave differently
-            // (like throwing an error, returning a default value etc) return new Date()
+            // in such circumstances, like throwing an error, returning a default
+            // value, etc.
+            return new Date()
         }
     }

     tick() {
         this.currentDateTime = new Date()
-        // let MobX know that this data source has changed this.atom.reportChanged()
+        // Let MobX know that this data source has changed. this.atom.reportChanged()
     }

     startTicking() {
-        this.tick() // initial tick
+        this.tick() // Initial tick.
         this.intervalHandler = setInterval(() => this.tick(), 1000)
     }